stennety/mywebsite/about.md

 *	Generating creative for the numerous Thomas Cook web properties.

 _See [my résumé](/cv/) for detailed work history._

-## What I offer

-Happiest when taking the design process through in to writing efficient code, and knowing that I am presenting information to people in the most effective way.
-The web is always changing and I have a real interest in the mobile and web application based platforms and the new opportunities they present.

-### Skills I bring

-*	Idea generation and creative thinking
-*	Concept sketching and development
-*	Photorealistic image generation
-*	Site design, template building, microsites
-*	Direct marketing, PPC, Affiliate experience
-*	SEO, Web Analytics, Site Optimisation

 ## Work with me